-- A picture icon in the first column denotes the presence of a branch picture.
+in the first column indicates that the branch has been singled out using the MapNav feature so that you can locate it quickly again within your map.
+For more information about this feature, see "Viewing a mind map". - A picture icon in the next column denotes the presence of a branch picture.
 Just move the pointer over the icon to see a preview of the picture.
 Double-click the icon to display the picture in the image viewer associated with its file extension on your computer. - A yellow comment icon in the next column indicates that the corresponding branch contains a pop-up comment.
-Just move the pointer over the icon to open the comment window. - A paperclip icon in the third column indicates that the corresponding branch contains attached objects (text notes, text files, video files and so on) or that it is linked to another branch via a branch connection.
-To view an attached object, move the pointer over the icon to display the pop-up list of attached objects and click the required object to open it in the associated viewer. - If you have inserted one or more icons on the corresponding branch, these are shown in the last column before the branch name. - If you are working on a timeline, the columns on the right of the view show the Start Time and End Time associated with each timeline event.
+Just move the pointer over the icon to open the comment window. - A paperclip icon in the next column indicates that the corresponding branch contains attached objects (text notes, text files, video files and so on) or that it is linked to another branch via a branch connection.
+To view an attached object, move the pointer over the icon to display the pop-up list of attached objects and click the required object to open it in the associated viewer. - If you have inserted one or more icons on the corresponding branch, these are shown in the last column before the branch name. - By default, the columns on the right of the view show the Start and End dates you can associate with the branch to describe a task, as well as its Priority, Completion level and Resources.
+See "Inserting task data" for details about these fields. - If you are working on a project plan, a Duration column also appears, as well as columns labeled Work and Cost.
+See "Using the Gantt view" for more information about project plans. - If you are working on a timeline, the columns on the right of the view show the Start Time and End Time associated with each timeline event.
 See "Inserting timeline data" for details about these fields.